In January 2022, I made it a goal to work from the mountains at some point. Another goal was to finish writing my second book.

 I had no intention of waking up earlier than that.
 I am an evening walk person.
 I would begin my day like always with a glass of lemon water, do some squats, planks and stomach vacuums.
 Then I will put my tea kettle on, pour myself some tea and take it across the street.

 There was a small broken culvert that overlooked a green field.
 That instantly became my favorite tea-break spot.
 It used to be sunny and breezy and the tea (always made from Amul Taza) somehow tasted better there.

 I would then return to my apartment, make myself breakfast.
 After bathing, I would sit in the veranda and spend some time with the Lord, while soaking in the morning sunlight.
 That’s how co-habitants of the apartment learnt I was a believer since I got invited by two of them to their church.
 Hurrah!

 The first three days I worked from my apartment and it was mighty productive.

 For mental breaks, I would walk up to a brook only a few meters away.

 I worked strictly until 6 pm.
-Then I would walk up to Laitumukhrah from H Elias road just to feel the buzz of the city and have that Pakoda plate.
+Then I would walk up to Laitumukhrah (pronounced as Laimukhrah) from H Elias road just to feel the buzz of the city and have that Pakoda plate.
 One night, I walked into what looked like a vegetable mall.
 Whoa!

 Fourth day and I didn’t want to work